metosin/reitit/doc/ring/swagger.md

 | key           | description |
 | --------------|-------------|
 | :parameters   | optional input parameters for a route, in a format defined by the coercion
-| :responses    | optional descriptions of responess, in a format defined by coercion
+| :responses    | optional descriptions of responses, in a format defined by coercion

 There is a `reitit.swagger.swagger-feature`, which acts as both a `Middleware` and an `Interceptor` that is not participating in any request processing - it just defines the route data specs for the routes it's mounted to.
 It is only needed if the [route data validation](route_data_validation.md) is turned on.